 The Newlywed Game

 Chickadee couples begin casually house hunting before the winter flock breaks up, even as early as mid-winter (depending on the weather).
 As spring approaches, their search becomes earnest and they compete—often fiercely—with others of their species for a territory.
-Around this time the male begins catching food and presenting it to his companion.
+Around this time the male begins to catch food and present it to his companion.

 Chickadees nest in cavities like holes in dead or dying trees (snags), rotted knotholes in living trees, or previously used woodpecker holes.
 When natural sites are scarce they may use a hole in the ground or an artificial nest box, as they do in my backyard.
 Both Mr. and Mrs. Chickadee explore their territory for nest sites and usually several are partially excavated before a decision is made (they prefer to create their own nests by digging out pieces of wood and then discarding the debris elsewhere to discourage predators who may view a pile of telltale wood chips as potential dinner).
-A power struggle often follows, culminating in presentations with much fanfare and bickering (not unlike the wrangling that goes on during other species’ quarrels, if you know what I mean).
+A power struggle often follows, culminating in presentations with much fanfare and bickering.

-After the site is chosen (usually by the female), both pair members excavate the hole and bring in nest material, but, according to my reference, it is the female who builds the actual nest.
-Using strips of bark, moss, and other coarse material, she quietly creates a cup-shaped nest and lines it with soft material such as mammal fur (she uses the “fur dispenser”—a clean suet container filled with fur donated by an especially soft cat—that I put out for them when I see signs of nest-building).
-At this point the male is still sweetly feeding her, but it will be during the next phase of their relationship—the egg-laying period—when she will need him the most.
+After the site is decided on (usually by the female), both members of the pair excavate the hole and bring in nest material, but, according to my reference, it is the female who builds the actual nest.
+Using strips of bark, moss, and other coarse material, she quietly creates a cup-shaped nest.
+It is then lined it with soft material such as mammal fur (she uses the “fur dispenser”—a clean suet container filled with fur donated by an especially soft cat—that I put out for them when I see signs of nest-building).
+At this point the dedicated male is still sweetly feeding her, but it will be during the next phase of their relationship—the egg-laying period—when she will need him the most.
 Laying eggs is immensely draining on a female’s energy reserves and her partner’s support is essential for her health, as well as that of their young.
-During this time I often hear her tiny voice calling to him in the trees, in what must be a request for assistance.
+During this time I often hear her teeny-tiny voice calling to him in the trees, in what must be a request for assistance.

 Want to help these endearing couples?

-Black-capped chickadees are usually found at forest edges, and they need mature trees; both deciduous species in which to forage for insects and build nests, and coniferous types for cover and winter food.
+Black-capped chickadees are usually found at forest edges, and they need mature trees (preferably native)—both deciduous species in which to forage for insects and build nests, and coniferous types for cover and winter food.
 If you don’t have mature trees in your area, there’s no better time to plant than now!
 And while natural cavities are best for nesting, consider supplying a nest box for them if you don’t have snags around.
 Site it in a partly sunny situation (morning sunlight is optimal) and put about an inch of coarse wood shavings in the bottom.
 The entrance hole diameter should be 1 ⅛ inches (to keep out house sparrows), and face away from prevailing winds.
-One box per acre or two is plenty, since they need a large territory in which to breed and feed, although high quality habitats will support more breeding pairs.
-Be sure to clean the box after breeding season is over (I like to take it apart, scrub inside surfaces with hot soapy water, rinse well, and then let it sit in the sun for a day or two.
-We take ours indoors during the fall and winter and put it up again in early March to prolong its life and prevent molds.
+One box per acre or two is plenty, since they need a large territory in which to find adequate food, although high quality habitats will support more breeding pairs.
+Be sure to clean the box after breeding season is over (I like to take it apart, scrub inside surfaces with hot soapy water, rinse well, and then set those surfaces in the sun for a day or two.
+We take ours indoors during the fall and winter and put it up again in early March to prolong its life and prevent mold growth.

 Besides trees, provide clean water and, if your native plants are young, food during winter—chickadees are fond of unsalted peanuts, black-oiled sunflower seed, and suet, which is high in fat (they love my vegan peanut butter-coconut oil-sunflower seed concoction), but they also consume berries, insects, and spiders found on shrubs and trees.
 Spring through fall, though, nearly all of their diet and their babies’ diet is animal—such as insects, their larva, and spiders.
 It can take around 6,000 bits of food, on average, to successfully rear their nestlings, and native plants are best at providing it.